mongounit/mongounit/docs/getting-started.md

 **mongoUnit** comes with a utility that allows you to create the `seed.json` file from an existing database.

-The usualy process is for you populate the database (either with some tool or by running a single test), inspect the database to verify it's close to the state you want and then run the **mongoUnit** provided utility to generate the JSON file representing the entire database.
+The usual process is for you populate the database (either with some tool or by running a single test), inspect the database to verify it's close to the state you want and then run the **mongoUnit** provided utility to generate the JSON file representing the entire database.

 You can download the [dataset generator utility](https://repo1.maven.org/maven2/org/mongounit/mongounit/1.0.0/mongounit-1.0.0-jar-with-dependencies.jar) from maven central.